GoogleCloudPlatform/cloud-builders/README.md

 hosted Cloud Build service and function well as build steps; note that some will require that you specify an `entrypoint` for the image.
-Additional details regarding each alternative official image are available in the `README.md` for the corresponding CLoud Builder.
+Additional details regarding each alternative official image are available in the `README.md` for the corresponding Cloud Builder.

 *   [`docker`](https://hub.docker.com/_/docker/) supports tagged docker versions across multiple platforms
 *   [`gcr.io/google.com/cloudsdktool/cloud-sdk`](https://github.com/GoogleCloudPlatform/cloud-sdk-docker) includes multiple entrypoints: